adlnet-archive/xapi-bootcamp-2015/Day One workshops/Starting from SCORM - A Developer's Guide/Instructions.md

 ---
 In this step, we will add some resources and make simple changes to enable the tracking of many SCORM Data Model elements via the xAPI (in addition to the original SCORM tracking).

-First, add the xapiwrapper.min.js file to the scripts directory (/Shared/JavaScript).
+First, add the [xapiwrapper.min.js](https://github.com/adlnet/xAPIWrapper/blob/master/dist/xapiwrapper.min.js) file to the scripts directory (/Shared/JavaScript).
 This file will be used to abstract the complexity of the xAPI web service components.

-Next, add the SCORMToXAPIFunctions.js file to the scripts direcotry (/Shared/JavaScript).
+Next, add the [SCORMToXAPIFunctions.js](https://github.com/adlnet/SCORM-to-xAPI-Wrapper/blob/master/SCORMToXAPIFunctions.js) file to the scripts directory (/Shared/JavaScript).

-Next, replace the SCORM course APIWrapper.js file with the SCORM to xAPI Wrapper files (still named APIWrapper.js)
+Next, replace the SCORM course [xapiwrapper.min.js](https://github.com/adlnet/xAPIWrapper/blob/master/dist/xapiwrapper.min.js) file with the SCORM to xAPI Wrapper files (still named APIWrapper.js)

 *Workshop Demonstration - No demonstration capable in this step*